 The flu?
 No thanks.
-Getting the flu while pregnant?
+Getting the flu during pregnancy?
 Super-extra-no thanks.

 Catching influenza during pregnancy puts us and our babies at higher risk for health complications.
 To make matters worse, our immune systems are weaker during pregnancy.
 Our bodies are already working extra hard to keep a growing human alive, and this stress leaves our bodies extra susceptible to illness.